-As I step onto the shores of the Normandy Beaches where I couldn’t stop thinking about how World War II finally ended in 1945.
-The end would have never happened, if it was not for the bravery of the Allied Forces who landed here in June of 1944.
-American, British and Canadian soldiers, who sacrificed their lives, for the freedom of so many others is quite astonishing.
-I am forever grateful to these brave men.
-So today I am remembering Normandy Beaches and the bravery that occurred here as I take a bus tour from Paris to the D Day Beaches of Normandy.
+I stepped onto the shores of the Normandy Beaches where I couldn’t stop thinking about how World War II had finally ended in 1945.
+The end would have never happened if it was not for the bravery of the Allied Forces who landed on the beaches of Normandy in June of 1944, Codename Operation Overload.
+American, British, and Canadian soldiers, who sacrificed their lives for the freedom of so many others, is quite astonishing and I am forever grateful to these brave men of Normandy D Day.
+Today I am remembering Normandy Beaches and the bravery that occurred here as I take a bus tour from Paris to the D Day Beaches of Normandy.

-Imagine what the conditions were like on Omaha Beach in June of 1944:
+Imagine what the conditions were like on Omaha Beach when the Americans landed in June of 1944:

 “The hill was on fire!”